Recovering the Picard group of quadratic algebras from Wood's binary quadratic forms: Classification of quadratic algebras when is not a zero divisor

 \begin{rem} If we do not require our quadratic forms to be primitive, then one can check that we still have a bijection in Theorem~\ref{Woodgl2gl1}, but with classes of \textit{traceable} modules instead of invertible ones in the right-hand side of the bijection (\textit{cf}. \cite{Wood} for the definition of traceable). \end{rem}

-\begin{rem} One must take care about the fact that $\faktor{\pic(\cc)}{\sim}$ is not a group in general~!
-For instance, over $\Z$, there is a unique non-trivial automorphism of quadratic algebras (called conjugation) which identifies an ideal class with its inverse, as shows the Example below... \end{rem}
+\begin{rem} One must take care about the fact that $\faktor{\pic(\cc)}{\sim}$ is not a group in general!
+For instance, over $\Z$, there is a unique non-trivial automorphism of quadratic algebras (called the conjugation) which identifies an ideal class with its inverse, as shown in the Example below\ldots \end{rem}

 \begin{ex} The class group of $\Z[\sqrt{-11}]$ is of size $3$, and representatives of the three different ideal classes are $\left\langle 1,\sqrt{-11} \right\rangle$, $I := \left\langle 3,\sqrt{-11}-1 \right\rangle$, $J := \left\langle 3,\sqrt{-11}+1 \right\rangle$.
 But the conjugation sends $I$ to $J$, hence Theorem~\ref{Woodgl2gl1} gives a bijection between two sets of two elements.
 More precisely, it associates to principal ideals the class of the linear binary quadratic form $x^2z+11y^2z$ on the one hand, and to the class of $I$ the class of the linear binary quadratic form $3x^2z+2xyz+4y^2z$ on the other hand. \end{ex}